Written byConnie Yang

 - Right-click the Trash bin and select Empty Trash.

 Uninstall software on Mac with its built-in uninstaller

 If the apps you want to delete are downloaded from the Internet (usually third-party apps), they are always designed with an uninstaller or uninstall button for a better user experience.

-The uninstaller of an app is a folder named "the app name" Uninstaller or similar that locates in Finder > Applications.
+The uninstaller of an app is a folder named "the app name" Uninstaller or similar that is located in Finder > Applications.
 You can open the uninstaller folder, find the installer, and follow the onscreen guide to remove the app.

 In terms of the app that comes with an uninstall button, you can open it and find the uninstall button from the user interface to remove it from your MacBook.